MosesSupposes/Purescript-By-Example/text/chapter6.md

      ```haskell
      newtype Self m = Self m
      ```
  1. (Difficult) Should the arguments of the multi-parameter type class `Action` be related by some functional dependency?
-Why or why not?
+Why or why not? _Note_: There is no test for this exercise.

 ## A Type Class for Hashes